 Dr. Mark Wilson is the founder and director of the Asia Minor Research Center in Antalya, Turkey, a country in which he and his wife Dindy have lived since 2004.
 He received a D.Litt. et Phil. from the University of South Africa (Pretoria) where he serves as a Research Fellow in Biblical Archaeology.
-He is a Visiting Professor of Early Christianity at Regent University and also Associate Professor Extraordinary of New Testament at Stellenbosch University.
-Mark regularly leads study trips for the Biblical Archaeology Society to Turkey, Cyprus, and Greece.
+He is also Associate Professor Extraordinary of New Testament at Stellenbosch University.
+Mark regularly leads study trips for BAS to Turkey, Greece, Malta, and Italy.
 He also blogs periodically for Bible History Daily.
-He is the author and editor of numerous books, articles, and reviews including Biblical Turkey: A Guide to the Jewish and Christian Sites of Asia Minor (Ege Yayinlari).
-Mark is a member of twelve academic societies including SBL, ASOR, AIA, and the Association of Ancient Historians.
-His particular research interest is the ancient Jewish communities, Roman roads, and Biblical routes in Turkey.
-Mark has been married to Dindy for thirty-nine years; they have four adult children, four grandsons and four granddaughters.
+He is the author and editor of numerous books, articles, and reviews including Biblical Turkey: A Guide to the Jewish and Christian Sites of Asia Minor.
+Mark is a member of numerous academic societies including the Society for New Testament Studies, Society of Biblical Literature, and ASOR.
+His research interests include ancient Jewish communities, Roman roads, and Biblical routes in the eastern Mediterranean.
+Mark often travels with Dindy to archaeological sites; they have four adult children, four grandsons, and four granddaughters.

 Bible & Archaeology Fest XIX, November 18 - 20, 2016